BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/carbon-icons.md

 ---
-title: Carbon-Icons
+title: Carbon Icons
-description: How to install and configure Carbon-Icons for Blade Icons.
+description: How to install and configure Carbon Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Carbon-Icons]
+breadcrumbs: [Documentation, Families, Carbon Icons]
 ---

 ## Installation